AILET Exam Eligibility (UG)

 AILET Tie-Breaking Rule (PG)

-• If there is still no change in merit, a computerized draw of lots will be done.
+• If there is still no difference in merit, a computerised draw of lots will be conducted.

-Candidates who fail to pay the exam fee will not be given entrance to the exam venue.
-AILET 2026 admit card will be provided only to those who have successfully submitted their application form and paid the fees.
+Candidates must ensure that the application fee is paid successfully; those who fail to complete fee payment will not be permitted to enter the exam venue.
+The AILET 2027 admit card will be issued only to candidates who have submitted a complete application form along with the requisite fee.

 AILET Exam Form Fees